aryoda/tryCatchLog/README.md

 This repository provides an advanced `tryCatch` function for R called `tryCatchLog`.

-This code is part of an answer of the stackoverflow question:
+This code is the important part of an answer to the stackoverflow question:

 [R: Catch errors and continue execution while logging the stacktrace (no traceback available with tryCatch)](https://stackoverflow.com/questions/39964040/r-catch-errors-and-continue-execution-while-logging-the-stacktrace-no-tracebac)

+## License

-*[License](LICENSE): This code is released under the GNU GENERAL PUBLIC LICENSE Version 3*
+*This code is released under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE)*